 Explore Some History and Pre-history

-The Museum of Country Life in Turlough Park near Castlebar is a great free museum with regular free exhibitions, workshops and events.
+The National Museum of Ireland – Country Life Mayo in Turlough Park near Castlebar is a great free museum with regular free exhibitions, workshops and events.
 It also has gorgeous grounds for taking a stroll with the kids.

 Visit a Pre-historic monument – There are stone circles, standing stones, wedge tombs, round towers, and many other types of megalithic monuments dotted around the county.
 These sites are fascinating for children and the history behind them even more so.
 For details of these and more, plus the all important directions, click here.